-Figure 9 shows the total amount of waste recorded as being managed at facilities in West Berkshire along with the total amount of waste arisings.
-The significant jump in waste managed in West Berkshire in 2012 can be attributed to the two inert landfill sites that commenced operation in 2011.
-The amount of waste managed in sites in West Berkshire is greater than the amount of CDE waste generated from West Berkshire meaning that a significant proportion of waste is imported from outside West Berkshire.
+Figure 9 Construction, Demolition and Excavation Arisings and managed within West Berkshire shows the total amount of waste recorded as being managed at facilities in West Berkshire along with the total amount of waste arisings, using the data from the WDI (2019).
+While the total arisings are shown to be lower than using the modified DEFRA methodology this does allow a comparison between waste arisings and waste managed in the district.
+The total amount of waste managed in West Berkshire is greater than the total arisings meaning that a significant proportion of the waste managed in the district is imported.
 The main sources of imported CDE waste are from other Berkshire Authorities, Oxfordshire and Hampshire.

-Figure 9 Construction, Demolition and Excavation Arisings and managed within West Berkshire (WDI, 2017)
+Figure 9 Construction, Demolition and Excavation Arisings and managed within West Berkshire (WDI, 2019)